 What to do next

-- If you configured an external gateway with RADIUS settings and that RADIUS server is not reachable within the same VNet as used by the pod, or within the peered VNet topology if you deployed the external gateway into its own VNet, verify, configure that RADIUS server to allow client connections from the IP address of the external gateway's load balancer.
-In an external gateway configuration, the Unified Access Gateway instances attempt contact with the RADIUS server using that load balancer address.
-To allow the connections, ensure the load balancer resource's IP address that is in that external gateway's resource group is specified as a client in your RADIUS server configuration.
+In this scenario where the two-factor authentication server is not reachable within the same VNet topology as the gateway deployment, the Unified Access Gateway instances attempt contact with that server using that load balancer address.
+To allow that communication traffic, ensure the load balancer resource's IP address that is in that external gateway's resource group is specified as a client or a registered agent in your two-factor authentication server's configuration.
+Refer to the documentation for your two-factor authentication server for the specifics on how to allow that communication.

-For information on how to obtain those IP addresses, see Update Your RADIUS System with the Required Horizon Cloud Pod Gateway Information.
+For information on how to obtain those IP addresses, see Update Your Two-Factor Authentication System with the Required Horizon Cloud Pod Gateway Information.